isb-cgc/readthedocs/docs/source/sections/HowToGetStartedonISB-CGC.rst

 Benefits of Using The Cloud
 ============================

 You don’t have to download the data!
 Bring your compute and know-how to the data.
-Use cloud-native, compute scale as big as you can imagine, tools to analyze TBs and PBs of data!!
+Use cloud-native, compute scale as big as you can imagine, tools to analyze TBs and PBs of data!

 Most bioinformaticians today are most likely accustomed to using the high performance compute (HPC) resources provided by their institution to conduct high-throughput bioinformatics analyses.
 Here’s a breakdown on how the Google Cloud Platform compares to your institution’s HPC resources.

+Don’t be intimidated by the cloud!
+Bring your computation to the data on ISB-CGC.
+If you’ve conducted bioinformatics analyses before using the command line or SQL, this will be just as easy (if not easier).